Skip to main content

 Clinical Significance: Anxiety, Hypertension, Insomnia, Irritable behaviour, stress.

-Tama (Darkness, Ignorance)-
+Tama (Darkness, Ignorance)

 Traits: Laziness, confusion, fear, depression, excessive sleep.